62 Notable alumni of

 Biography

 Bobby Marcel Wilson, better known by his stage name Bobby V (formerly known as Bobby Valentino), is an American R&B singer.
-Born in Mississippi and raised in Atlanta, Georgia, he first joined the R&B group Mista in 1994, who became best known for their 1996 single "Blackberry Molasses".
+Born in Jackson, Mississippi and raised in Atlanta, Georgia, he first joined the R&B group Mista in 1994, who became best known for their 1996 single "Blackberry Molasses".
 The song preceded the release of their eponymous debut studio album that same year, which underperformed commercially.
 The group disbanded the following year.

 10. Hosea Williams